 As one can see, the title of this film has a double connotation.
 It refers not to just Matthews' quest for office, but his marriage as well.
 Ironically for a Tracy-Hepburn movie, the famous couple don't have a lot of scenes together.
 Hepburn doesn't even make an on-screen appearance until about a half-hour into the story.
 It's unusual to see Hepburn in this type of role--one expects her to be more forceful and try harder to upset the plans of her husband's political advisers.
 Believe it or not Hepburn is upstaged by Angela Lansbury.
 Lansbury is as cold and sullen as can be--one wonders what Grant Matthews even sees in her--but she steals every scene she's in.
 It would have been interesting if Hepburn had played Angela Lansbury's part.

 No other actor could make a speech or recite dialogue like Spencer Tracy, and he makes a mighty attractive Presidential candidate.
 Grant Matthews is a plain-speaking, populist idealist who says at the start of the film that he "hates politicians".
 Even though this movie was made 65 years ago, today's viewers will be reminded of recent independent non-political politicians when they watch Matthews.
 He's got a little of Ross Perot, and yes, even a little Donald Trump in him.
+I don't like bringing up the Trump comparison, but unfortunately it has to be done.
+I must point out that for the most part Grant Matthews is very different from Trump--but remember that this film came out in 1948, and voters of that time might very well have reacted to Matthews the way people do today to the current President.
 The script makes sure that Matthews stays middle-of-the-road when it comes to actual ideas--at one point Matthews criticizes labor AND big business--so he'll be on the good side of most of the audience.

 Even though Grant Matthews sounds a lot like other Frank Capra heroes like Longfellow Deeds and Jefferson Smith, he doesn't have much in common with them.
 As his speaking tour goes along, Matthews becomes so excited by the chance of winning the Republican nomination that he starts "playing ball" and doing things the typical politician's way.
 Capra's Mr. Deeds and Mr.Smith got into trouble by trying to do the right thing.
 Grant Matthews thinks that if he abandons his principles to get to the White House, he can make up for it by doing all the right things as President.
 (That's probably what every American politician says to him or herself every day of their lives.)
 One of the reasons why STATE OF THE UNION does not share the legendary status of most of Frank Capra's work is probably due to the lead character.
 It's easy to root for Mr. Deeds, and Mr. Smith, and George Bailey...but Grant Matthews, despite his supposed integrity, is a man who's having an affair and desperately trying to obtain an office he keeps saying he doesn't want.